Many-Body Neural Network Wavefunction for a Non-Hermitian Ising Chain: Ground state with neural networks

-We also analyze the evolution of the local energy during the training process for each architecture, cf. Fig.~\ref{fig3}(b).
+First, we plot and compare the energy variance for each architecture, as shown in Fig.~\ref{fig3}(a).
+The results indicate that the energy estimates exhibit low fluctuations and steadily converge toward a well-defined value for each architecture.
+We see that the RNN achieves a stable energy estimate more rapidly than both the RBM and MLP (as we in general expect for a Hermitian system as well), suggesting that it is more efficient in capturing the ground-state properties of the system.
+We also analyze the evolution of local energies during the training process for each architecture, [cf. Fig.~\ref{fig3}(b)].
 As predicted by the variance, the RNN converges more rapidly.
-In the broken $PT$-symmetry regime, the energies mostly come in complex conjugate pairs.
-As a result, averaging cancels out the imaginary components, making the real part of the energies effectively equivalent to taking the absolute value as we confirm in Fig.~\ref{fig3}(b), where the negative sign is introduced to indicate the ground-state energy has a negative value.
-Although in the broken phase, the fact that one observes an equivalence between the real part and the magnitude of the energy suggests that we are in a region where only a few states break the $PT$ symmetry, and so we are moving toward the unbroken region where we observe a ``real-like'' behavior of the energy.
-As a result, we are capturing the dynamics of the system close to an exceptional point.
+In the spontaneously broken symmetry regime, the local energies computed during training generally take complex values, but the final ground-state energy estimate is obtained through Monte Carlo averaging.
+Since these local energies predominantly appear in complex conjugate pairs, averaging leads to a cancellation of the imaginary components, yielding a real-valued result.
+This is effectively equivalent to taking the absolute value of the energy, as we confirm in Fig.~\ref{fig3}(b), where the negative sign indicates that the ground-state energy has a negative real part.
+The fact that the real part of the averaged energy closely matches its magnitude suggests that we are operating in a regime where only a few states spontaneously break $PT$ symmetry, placing the system near an exceptional point.
+Consequently, despite the broken symmetry at the local level, the global behavior exhibits ``real-like'' spectrum, consistent with proximity to the unbroken $PT$-symmetric phase.
+As a result, we are capturing the system's behavior close to an EP.